zeruhur/cosmiccreatures/docs/bio-magnetic_triton.md

 ### Bio-Magnetic Triton

-6 HP, 2 Armor, STR 10, DEX 12, WIL 14, Half-Human, Half-Fish Creature with Magnetic Manipulation Abilities, Magnetic Fields for Attraction and Repulsion
+4 HP, 1 Armor, STR 10, DEX 12, WIL 14 (d6, claws)

-- Hybrid Being Blending Human and Fish Traits
+- A half-human, half-fish creature with the ability to manipulate magnetism.
-- Magnetic Mastery: Can generate magnetic fields to manipulate objects and attacks, attracting or repelling them.
+- Can generate magnetic fields to manipulate objects and attacks, attracting or repelling them.
+-  When critically damaged it reelease a magnetic storm: destabilizes any electronic component and inflicts d6 damage to anyone wearing them